markmayo28/PyBer_Analysis/README.md

 <img width="656" alt="PyBer_Summary_Table" src="https://user-images.githubusercontent.com/78807451/120079602-a0bdb200-c082-11eb-9edf-5d0e3df9d5de.png">

 This data indicates that PyBer is realizing a majority of company revenue from urban environments at about 63% of total revenue.
 Suburban and rural come in at 30% and 7% respectively.
 The average ride per fare increases in the lesser populated areas by about five or six dollars per ride.
 However, the average fare by driver shows a significant increase from urban to suburban and again from suburban to rural.
 The increase in average ride fare is likely due to the length of the ride, since the more urban the area, the more likely points of interest are close by.
 The increase in average driver fare is attributable to the density of drivers.
 In the rural areas, a driver averaged 1.6 rides across the four-month sample period.
 Suburban drivers averaged 1.3 rides and urban drivers only 0.67 rides.
 This shows that the density of drivers is considerably higher in urban areas.
 Of course, there are many registered drivers who are not actively taken rides at any given time.
-In the urban environment, there are
+In the urban environment, there are at least 780 drivers that took no rides in this four-month period.
+This has the potential to seriously skew the data.

 ## Market Data by City Type Over Time